Charge and Antipodal Matching across Spatial Infinity: From Bondi to Beig-Schmidt

 where $\Phi$ is the Goldstone mode of \textit{Spi-supertranslations} \cite{Nguyen:2020waf}.
 Just like the electric potential, $\Phi$ is fully characterised by its leading asymptotic data $\Phi^{(-1)}$ and $\Phi^{(3)}$.
 In appendix~\ref{app:no radiation} we confirm the identification $\Phi^{(-1)}=C$ with the supertranslation mode \eqref{electric shear} previously made in \cite{Nguyen:2020waf}.
 The remaining degree of freedom $\Phi^{(3)}$ then corresponds to the undetermined data $k^{(3)}_{\tau\tau}$.
 It is known since the work of Troessaert that $\Phi^{(3)}$ is in fact pure gauge \cite{Troessaert:2017jcm}, and we can therefore consider $\Phi^{(3)}=k^{(3)}_{\tau \tau}=0$ without loss of generality.
 Thus $k_{ab}$ is fully determined by the supertranslation mode $C$.
 Another direct consequence of the restricted form \eqref{kab Phi} is the vanishing of the leading magnetic Weyl tensor \eqref{Weyl tensor},

-This result has often been assumed in the literature \cite{Ashtekar:1978zz,Ashtekar1980,Ashtekar1984}, and played a crucial role in the previous matching of Lorentz charges by Prabhu and Shehzad \cite{Prabhu:2021cgk}.
-We just showed that \eqref{Bab=0} actually follows from the Bondi phase space described in section~\ref{sec:Bondi} and considered appropriate to the gravitational scattering problem.
+This result has often been assumed in the literature \cite{Ashtekar:1978zz,Ashtekar1980,Ashtekar1984}, and played a crucial role in the previous matching of Lorentz charges by Prabhu and Shehzad \cite{Prabhu:2021cgk} (it allows to single out a Lorentz group within the BMS group).
+We just showed that \eqref{Bab=0} actually follows from the particular Bondi phase space described in section~\ref{sec:Bondi}.
+Because of \eqref{Bab=0}, the solution space does not include Taub-NUT solutions which are relevant when discussing dual gravitational charges and their implications on soft graviton theorems \cite{Godazgar:2018qpq,Kol:2019nkc,Godazgar:2019dkh}.
+Note that such configurations are allowed by the boundary conditions employed in the Hamiltonian formulation of \cite{Henneaux:2018hdj}.

 Similarly, we find that the leading asymptotic data allowed by the homogeneous solutions for the subleading field $j_{ab}$ actually vanishes,

 while the subleading asymptotic data is given by

 At this point we can compute the trace and divergence of $j_{ab}$ and verify that they do satisfy the constraints \eqref{jab constraints} resulting from Einstein's equations in Beig--Schmidt gauge.
 Up to the available orders in $\tau$, we indeed find perfect agreement between the direct computation from \eqref{second order map} and the evaluation of \eqref{jab constraints} requiring only knowledge of the leading data \eqref{sigma map}-\eqref{first order map}, namely